Documentation forAccess Rights Manager

 auditpol /get /category:*

-The marked subcategories must be set to "Success" or "Failure" as shown.
+The marked subcategories must be set to Success or Failure, as shown below.